03 November 2021

 Seul contre tous

 Before the climax to Gaspar Noé’s I Stand Alone (Seul contre tous), a provocative warning appears: “You have 30 seconds to leave the screening of this film”.
-Noé borrowed the idea from the black-and-white thriller Homicidal, which has a forty-five-second ‘fright break’ “to allow anyone to leave this theatre who is too frightened to see the end of the picture.”
-Of course, rather than prompting nervous viewers to flee in terror, these gimmicks are designed to create anticipation.
+Noé borrowed the idea from William Castle’s black-and-white thriller Homicidal, which has a forty-five-second ‘fright break’ “to allow anyone to leave this theatre who is too frightened to see the end of the picture.”
+Of course, rather than prompting nervous viewers to flee in terror, these gimmicks were designed to create audience anticipation.

 PDF